gooblicraft/ITCS102-GR1-PROJECT/README.md

 # 05/07/2025
 Beta 0.1
-- Hide and showing of password feature has been added.
+- added hide and show password feature.
 - The format has been devided into different region types.
+- Files have been categorized for organizational purposes.

+// Tested by Rafael & endozo 4:15 comment "ambot"